-Many app developers might underestimate the power of your app’s title over the ranking charts of the App Store, but you should keep it in mind that you can use your most important keywords and still maintain the company brand.
-You can add keyworded subtitles without having to alter your app title as a whole.
+Many app developers might underestimate the power of your app’s title over the ranking charts of the App Store, but you should keep in mind that you can use your most important keywords and still maintain the company brand.
+You can add keywords subtitles without having to alter your app title as a whole.

 2) Targeted Keywords